Østerøya

-Østerøya (East Island) is one of two peninsulas outside Sandefjord, Norway.
-It borders in west to the Mefjord and east to the Tønsbergfjord.
-Tønsberg Barrel is located on the southern end of the peninsula.
-Tønsberg Barrel is an old beacon mentioned in Sverris saga.
+Østerøya (lit.
+'East Island') a peninsula in Sandefjord Municipality in Vestfold county, Norway.
+It is one of two long, narrow peninsulas located south of the city of Sandefjord.
+The peninsula lies between the Mefjorden and Tønsbergfjorden and it sits across the fjord from the Vesterøya peninsula.
+The Tønsberg Barrel is located on the southern end of the peninsula.
+The Tønsberg Barrel is an old sea mark that is mentioned in Sverris saga.
 It has been described as one of the most beautiful sites in Sandefjord.